 Students who fail this test may take the course a second time to improve their chances.
 This course will be offered twice before admissions end.
 First, in February/March and then in June/July.

-13. What if I fail a subject, will I get admission?
+12. What if I fail a subject in my A-levels/ Intermediate, will I get admission?

 ● One attested Matriculation or Equivalent Certificate/Marksheet